oneeve8/kobble-data/content/Tutorial2.md

 the item will slide to the left to reveal another red delete.
 Tap that to delete it.

-On the right side of your tree items
-Tap, hold and drag the triple bar on the right to move a channel track or item.
+On the right side of your tree items in edit mode you will notice a triple bar Tap, hold and drag the triple bar to move a channel track or item.

 The House icon on the top right of your kobble tree contains your GitHub access information.